-Experiments have proved that a cow weighing 250 kg can produce 200 g of proteins in a day; it is not a good number while considering the ratio between the protein production and the bodyweight of the cow.
-On the contrary, microbes such as Methylophilus methylotrophs can proportionately yield more protein than that of a cow.
-This is because microorganisms have high biomass compared to other organisms.
-We can produce about 25 tons of protein out of the day to day wastes we collect.
-Single-cell proteins (SCP) refers to the edible unicellular microorganisms in which the biomass obtained is used as an alternative source to protein-rich foods like animal proteins.
-SCPs can be prepared out of the mixed cultures of algae, fungi, yeasts, and bacteria that are palatable and suitable for human consumption.
-As a scientific logic, it takes around 3-10 kg of grain that equals 1 kg of meat production by an animal, but in either case, expenses are high.
-As an alternative source of proteins, single-cell protein (SCP) is effective.
+Experiments have proved that a cow weighing 250 kg can produce hardly 200 g of proteins in a day.
+It is a poor number while considering the ratio between protein production and the bodyweight of the cow.
+On the contrary, microbes like Methylophilus methylotrophs can proportionately yield more protein than that of a cow.
+This is because microorganisms contain high biomass compared to other organisms.
+About 25 tons of protein can be generated daily from our day-to-day wastes.
+SCP contains biomass that can be used as an alternative source of animal proteins.
+SCPs can be prepared from the mixed cultures of algae, fungi, yeasts, and bacteria.
+As a scientific logic, it demands around 3-10 kg of grains to synthesize 1 kg of meat by an animal.
+But it is expensive and a long process when compared to the production of single-cell protein (SCP).
 Scientists are making every effort to produce microbial biomass using low-cost substrates and microbes like Spirulina.
-Spirulina is used in many energy drinks and they can be grown in the wastewater, straw, molasses, animal manure as well as on the sewage.
-However, in most cases, SCPs have to be subjected to remove the excess of nucleic acids to guarantee their safety.
-But the good thing is that SCPs have a high-quality protein and low fats.
-Some of the most common microbes used as SCP producers are Cyanobacteria – Spirulina, bacteria – Methylophilus methylotrophs, yeasts – Candida utilize and filamentous fungi – Fusarium gramiearum.
+Spirulina is used in many energy drinks as it is healthy and can be cultured the wastewater, straw, molasses, animal manure and even on the sewage.
+However, care should be exercised as they are unsafe if we do not remove the excess of nucleic acids while the good thing is that SCPs have a high-quality protein with a lesser proportion of bad fats.
+Some of the most common microbes used in the synthesis of SCPs are Cyanobacteria – Spirulina, bacteria – Methylophilus methylotrophs, yeasts – Candida utilize and filamentous fungi – Fusarium gramiearum.
+Most of the bodies of the organisms contain the same 5 nutrients such as carbs, proteins, vitamins, minerals and fats.
+Microorganisms such as Fungi, Bacteria, Algae and Yeast are not an exclusion as they also contain these nutrients.
+SCPs are richly found in fungi such as Aspergillus fumigatus, Aspergillus niger, Rhizopus cyclopean.
+Some yeasts like Saccharomyces cerevisiae, Candida tropicalis and Candida utilis are also useful.
+Algae such as Spirulina, Chlorella pyrenoidosa and Chondrus crispus as well as bactrium belonging to Pseudomonas fluorescens, Lactobacillus, and Bacillus megaterium are often used in th elarge scale production of SCPs.